brunosan/cv/index.md

 ## Areas of Professional Interest ##

-* Science & Technology.
+* **Science & Technology**.
 S&T to inform policies, and policies to implement better S&T.
-* Climate Change.
-Climate Change Adaptation, and the role of the private sector.
+* **Climate Change**, Climate Change Adaptation, and the role of the private sector.
-* Open Source and Open Data, specially their relation with innovation, transparency and accountability.
+* **Open Source and Open Data**, and their relation with innovation, transparency and accountability.

 </header>